Step 1. Add the JitPack repository to your build file

 useful when several sources files needs to generate a same file and the output is the result of the models.
 To

-achieve incremental processing, a generator must declares "incremental": true
+achieve incremental processing, a generator must declares "incremental": true in its descriptor.

 During the processing phase, the codegen processors collects all the files generated by incremental templates and groups them by file name.
 Obviously, the fileName expression of the generator needs to return an appropriate string.